gloriali/HirstLab/FetalBrain/Summary/Manuscript.md

 ## Key points

-* Epigenetic and transcriptional differences between MZ twins are on the same scale as differences between cell types, and are asymmetric between the twins.
+* Epigenetic differences between MZ twins are on the same scale as differences between cell types, and are asymmetric between the twins.
 * UMRs between cortex and GE neurospheres are more dynamic in GW17 than GW13, and lead to differential expression of key factors in brain development.
 * Differences between GW are asymmetric, with more GW17-specific UMRs and up-regulated genes, and key neuron fate regulators are epigenetically activated in GW17.
 * Transcriptional activation in neurospheres happens at different gestational stages, with major wave at GW13-GW15 in cortex, and at GW15-GW17 in GE.